DC Studios: Formation of DC Studios and new leadership (since 2022)

-That October, DC Studios and Warner Bros.
-Pictures Animation greenlit the theatrical animated film Dynamic Duo (2028), which is DC Studios's first animated film and the first new project to move forward at the studio following its DCU announcements.
+In October 2024, DC Studios and Warner Bros.
+Pictures Animation greenlit the theatrical animated film Dynamic Duo (2028), which was the first new project to move forward at DC Studios following its DCU announcements and was intended to be the studio's first animated feature film.
 The film Joker: Folie à Deux (2024) is part of the "DC Elseworlds" label and was overseen by Warner Bros.
 Pictures co-chiefs De Luca and Abdy, without the involvement of Gunn, Safran, or DC Studios, although the DC logo used before that studio's formation is included in the credits.
 At the time of the film's release later that month, Gunn said that "[a]ll future films with DC characters [would] be DC Studios" productions moving forward, and he later clarified that the studio would release every subsequent film and television adaptation from DC.
 Ahead of the premiere of the DCU series Creature Commandos in December 2024, DC Studios announced the unscripted biweekly video podcast series DC Studios Showcase: The Official Podcast, produced by OBB Sound for the streaming service Max.
 Later that month, they also announced the launch of its DC Studios Fan First newsletter via DC's website, to provide updates on the company's projects, with an introduction message written by Gunn.
-In February 2025, DC Studios announced that it had greenlit three "younger-skewed" animated series—Starfire!, My Adventures with Green Lantern, and DC Super Powers—which were being co-produced with Warner Bros.
-Animation.
-The adult animation series Mister Miracle, also co-produced with that studio, was announced in June.
-In November, DC Studios was revealed to be developing a new television series adaptation of the 1982–1989 Vertigo graphic novel V for Vendetta for HBO, alongside Warner Bros.
-Television Studios, Ben Stephenson of Poison Pen, and Leanne Klein of Wall to Wall Media.